 A written record of the meeting will be taken and the minutes will be kept as a draft until the following year.
 Resolutions made at the meeting are not formally binding on the Parish Council, but will be considered at subsequent Council meetings.

-The meeting will last long as need be within reason and usually no more than 2 hours.
+The meeting will last long as it needs to be within reason and usually no more than 2 hours.
 It really depends on those present and the number of questions and the discussion that is raised.
-Refreshments are provided.